TonicAI/textual/README.md

   of.write(file_bytes)
 ```

-The ```download_redacted_file``` takes similar arguments to the ```redact()``` method and supports a ```generator_config``` parameter to adjust which entities are tokenized and synthesized.
+The ```download_redacted_file``` method takes similar arguments to the ```redact()``` method.
+It also supports a ```generator_config``` parameter to adjust which entities are tokenized and synthesized.

 ### Consistency

-When entities are tokenized, the tokenized values we generate are unique to the original value.
-A given entity will also generate to the same, unique token.
-Tokens can be mapped back to their original value via the ```unredact``` function call.
+When entities are tokenized, the tokenized values are unique to the original value.
+A given entity always generates to the same unique token.
+To map a token back to its original value, use the ```unredact``` function call.

 Synthetic entities are consistent.
-This means, a given entity, such as 'Atlanta' will always get mapped to the same fake city.
+This means that a given entity, such as 'Atlanta', is always mapped to the same fake city.
 Synthetic values can potentially collide and are not reversible.

-To change the underlying mapping of both tokens and synthetic values, you can pass in the optional ```random_seed``` parameter in the ```redact()``` function call.
+To change the underlying mapping of both tokens and synthetic values, in the ```redact()``` function call, pass in the optional ```random_seed``` parameter.

-_For more examples, please refer to the [Documentation](https://textual.tonic.ai/docs/index.html)_
+_For more examples, refer to the [Textual SDK documentation](https://textual.tonic.ai/docs/index.html)._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Parse Usage
+## Parse usage

 Textual supports the extraction of text and other content from files.
-Textual currently supports
+Textual currently supports:

 - pdf
 - png, tif, jpg